loafcheck/LeetCode/1920-build-array-from-permutation/NOTES.md

+#### pseudocode
-//go through nums array -> for loop
+1. go through nums array -> for loop
-//make blank output array
+2. make blank output array
-//for each i putting -> replace it with new i
+3. for each i putting -> replace it with new i

 ~~~
 function permutation (nums) {
   let output = [];